 - Cell Biology and Biochemistry

 - Molecular Biology and Genetics

 2. Students will be able to apply the process of science through:

 - Accessing primary literature, identifying relevant works for a particular topic, and evaluating the scientific content of these works.

-- Formulating testable hypotheses based on observation, gathering data to address these hypotheses and analyzing those data to assess the degree to which their hypothesis is supported.
+- Formulating testable hypotheses based on observation, gathering data to address these hypotheses and analyzing that data to assess the degree to which their hypothesis is supported.

 - Employing fundamental quantitative and statistical principles to present and critique scientific findings.

 3. Students will be able to communicate scientific information through effective formal and informal writing and speaking in a format used by practicing scientists.

 4. Students will be able to integrate and analyze information across levels of organization ranging from biochemistry and molecular biology to ecosystems within the biological sciences to formulate arguments and critically evaluate scientific claims.

 5. Students will be able to conduct background research and apply fundamental biological science principles to make informed decisions on socio-scientific issues.